Baltimore Orioles - Sarasota

-The 2014 season will mark the Orioles fifth Spring Training at Ed Smith Stadium.
+The 2015 season will mark the Orioles sixth Spring Training at Ed Smith Stadium.
 The stadium was built in 1989 and was renovated prior to the 2011 season.

 Dimensions: 333 feet, left field line and 339 feet, right field line, 400 feet to centerfield.